bit-bots/quintic_walk/index.md

 ## Quintic Walk

-This page aggrigates all information to the Hamburg Bit-Bots Quintic Walk software that is a simple-to-use walk controller for non-parallel bipedal robots.
+This page aggregates all information to the Hamburg Bit-Bots Quintic Walk software that is a simple-to-use walk controller for non-parallel bipedal robots.
 If you find any issues in the following documentation or are not able to run the code, please open an [issue](https://github.com/bit-bots/quintic_walk/issues).

 ### Video